Block public access

 • For individual Object FC Access Points: oss:PutAccessPointConfigForObjectProcess, oss:GetAccessPointConfigForObjectProcess, and oss:DeleteAccessPointForObjectProcess

-• If you configure a bucket policy that allows all users to manage an access point of a bucket, users can change the status of Block Public Access of the access point by using the third-level domain name of the bucket even if Block Public Access is enabled for the access point.
-The configurations of the access point do not take effect on access requests created by using the subdomains of the bucket.
+• If a bucket policy allows all users to manage an access point, users can change its Block Public Access status through the bucket subdomain, even when Block Public Access is enabled for the access point.
+Access point settings do not apply to requests through bucket subdomains.

 Methods